11 nebulae that look like animals

 The nebula is a small part of the larger (also animal themed) Dark Horse Nebula which obscures part of the Milky Way's bulge.

-Around an open cluster of stars in the constellation of Serpens is a wide cloud of hydrogen in the distinctive shape of an eagle coming in to land.
+Around an open cluster of stars in the constellation of Serpens is a wide cloud of hydrogen in the distinctive shape of an eagle coming in to land, earning this target, also known as M16, the nickname the Eagle Nebula.

 Nested under the eagle's wing are the towering forms of the Pillars of Creation, a star-forming region made famous in a spectacular photograph taken by the Hubble Space Telescope.